HUAZHEYINy/DataStructureHierachy/README.md

 | Remove | remove()         | poll()                |
 | Examine               | element()        | peek()                |

-#### AbstractQueue
-Like abstractList or other abstract of interface which provides some common implementation.
-Note: ArrayDeque and ConcurrentLinkedDeque do not extend abstractQueue.
-[See why](https://stackoverflow.com/questions/25156772/why-does-the-class-arraydeque-not-extend-from-abstractqueue)

 #### Deque
 Deque - Double End Queue.
 With queue, we can only add to the end of the queue and remove from the head of the queue.